Tips for Choosing the Right Ground Cover

 Inexperienced gardeners can find choosing the right groundcover challenging.
 But, it doesn't have to be overwhelming.
 There's plenty of information available on the internet.
 However, you need to be a bit careful.
 The most significant consideration when choosing plants is the habitat you plan to set them in.
 Then there's the appearance you're looking for.

 One big tip is to get professional advice.
-Contact a nursery that has trained staff to help you out.
+Contact our customer support team so our trained staff to help you out.
 These knowledgeable folks have the experience to know what specific types of groundcover work well in your local area.
 They may also assess your site location and suggest what to plant and where to plant it.

 This simple approach will save you time and money.
 It'll also save you the frustration of buying plants not suited to your landscape plan.
 Professional nursery workers know what works best in sunny areas as well as shaded sites.
 They also know what to avoid, and this can be of enormous benefit to you.
 Here are the factors professional gardeners use to choose the right groundcover plants.